 The PLU Counseling Center is a free resource available to currently enrolled students.
 (We are not affiliated with the Couple and Family Therapy Center, a community resource near PLU.)

 We are located on the third floor of the Loren and MaryAnn Anderson University Center.
-During the academic year, we are open Monday through Friday, 8:00am to 5:00pm, and closed daily during the lunch hour.
+During the academic year, we are open Monday through Friday, 8:00am to 5:00pm.
 (Our office is closed from Christmas Eve through New Years Day.)

 Welcome to the Counseling Center